Fashion’s Love Affair With Prints

 Eventually, though, the public demand for prints won out.
 English engineers invented roller printing in the 18th century.
 This brought the price of creating new prints down and let designers create them more quickly.
-The relative ease of producing new designs led to seasonal shifts in print trends and colours.
+The relative ease of producing new designs led to seasonal shifts in print trends and colors.
 Fabric designers have been competing for the public’s imagination ever since.

 This year, the popular retro aesthetic has influenced the prints in Fall and Winter lines.
 Take this Bali Corps tunic (6061) for example.
 Though the silhouette and colours are modern, the pattern is a sleeker tribute to 60’s mod style.

 Animal prints are in again- with a twist.
 Feline patterns are being mixed with snakeskin or geometric blocks.
 This angel wing tunic from Frank Lyman (64394) has a kaleidoscope-like feel that’s very in-tune with the season’s spirit.
-We’re getting new shipments nearly every week, so stop by our Tecumseh store to see the new prints for yourself!
+We’re getting new shipments nearly every week, so stop by our Essex store to see the new prints for yourself!